Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 DTS-HD MA and Dolby THD are proprietary codecs that use lossless compression, while PCM is simply raw, uncompressed PCM data.
 The usual way to handle these
-is to reencode them to other formats—either lossless or lossy, depending on your taste.
+is to re-encode them to other formats—either lossless or lossy, depending on your taste.
 But first, you need to decode them.
 The recommended tool for that is FFmpeg.